 - Purpose of processing

-- Types of personal information
+- Types of personal data

-- Personal data was processed illegally
+- Personal data has been processed illegally

 - processing is based on consent (or contract),

 - processing is carried out by automated means.

 The individual has the right to object to the processing of his personal data at any time.
 In this case, the controller shall cease the processing of personal data, unless he proves the necessary legitimate reasons for the processing that prevail over the interests, rights and freedoms of the individual, or for the assertion, implementation or defense of legal claims.

 An individual has the right not to be subject to a decision based solely on automated processing that has legal effects in relation to him or in a similar way significantly affects him.
 However, it is permissible if the decision is:

 - Necessary for the conclusion or implementation of a contract between the Individual and the Manager